Kerala Grameena Bank

 Kerala Grameena Bank (KGB) is an Indian regional rural bank (RRB), headquartered in Malappuram, Kerala.
-Like other RRBs, the Government of India holds the majority 50% shares, while the Government of Kerala holds 15% and Canara Bank owns the remaining 35% stake.on 23rd October, 2025 Union Government renamed the bank from Kerala Gramin Bank to Kerala Grameena Bank.
+As an RRB, the Government of India holds the majority 50% shares, while the Government of Kerala holds 15% and Canara Bank owns the remaining 35% stake.

+On 23 October 2025, the Ministry of Finance, Government of India, renamed the bank from Kerala Gramin Bank to Kerala Grameena Bank through Government of India Notification No. S.O.
+4836(E) as part of the common branding initiative for Regional Rural Banks.
+As of 31 March 2026, the bank serves over 8.5 million customers through a network of 635 branches, 12 Regional Offices, 475 Business Correspondents, and 269 ATMs across Kerala.

 History

 The bank was formed by amalgamating North Malabar Gramin Bank and South Malabar Gramin Bank on 8 July 2013 by the Ministry of Finance, Government of India.
 The bank serves the area previously operated by the two banks.
 It is sponsored by Canara Bank.
-Like other RRBs, Government of India holds the majority 50 percent shares, while the state government and Canara Bank holds 15 percent and 35 percent, respectively.
-As of 2013, KGB had 504 branches and a total net worth of ₹471.58 crore and deposits of ₹7,266 crore and advances of ₹7,761 crore, with a total business of ₹15,027 crore.

-On October 23, 2025, Ministry of Finance, Government of India announce the renaming of several Regional Rural Banks (RRBs) to simplify their names and align them with their states.
-Government of India Notification No. S.O.
-4836(E) confirms that the Kerala Gramin Bank will continue under the same name but with minor legal adjustments becoming Kerala Grameena Bank and several others being renamed after requests from their sponsor banks.
-The functional jurisdiction and operations of these banks remain unchanged.